Moomoo Free Stock Promo: Get Fractional Shares of Stocks

 Moomoo Financial Inc. is a member of the Securities Investor Protection Corporation (SIPC) which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
 SIPC coverage does not protect against a loss in the market value of securities.

-How to Get 15 Free Stocks from Moomoo
+How to Get up to 7 Fractional Shares ($35 value) from Moomoo

 Moomoo is running a promotion where you can get free stock just for opening an account.
 You can get more stock when you deposit money into your account.